seqeralabs/wave/docs/guide.md

     The use of the Tower access token is not mandatory, however, it's required to enable access to private repositories and it allows higher service rate limits compared to anonymous users.

-## Use cases
+## Tutorials

 ### Authenticate private repositories

 Wave allows the use of private repositories in your Nextflow pipelines.
-The repository access keys need to be provided via the [Nextflow Tower credentials](https://help.tower.nf/22.2/credentials/overview/) manager feature.
+The repository access keys need to be provided via the [Nextflow Tower credentials](https://help.tower.nf/23.1/credentials/overview/) manager feature.

-Once the credentials have been created, you only need to specify your [Tower account access token](https://help.tower.nf/22.2/api/overview/#authentication) in your pipeline configuration file.
+Once the credentials have been created, you only need to specify your [Tower account access token](https://help.tower.nf/23.1/api/overview/#authentication) in your pipeline configuration file.
 If the credentials were created in a Tower organization workspace, specify the workspace ID as well in the config file as shown below: